As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 Generally, homemade bread is more nutrient-rich than store-bought bread.
 Adding sweeteners like honey may raise the calorie count but is overall a healthier choice than many options at the grocery store.

 I have calculated that it is cheaper in the long run.
 The best part is that you know what ingredients are going into the bread and no extra preservatives are added.
 This alone is worth the value of baking bread.
 Baking a few loaves at a time and freezing it will ensure you have loaves on hand.
 I know we can go through a loaf in two days with hungry boys.

 Today we have the opportunity to experience baking bread with wonderful modern machines that lessen the time involved in the process.
 I learned how to bake bread from my grandmother the old-fashioned way by rising and kneading.
 I compromise these days by using my mixer for part of the process and then kneading in the end.

 There is something about getting your hands in the dough, pushing and pulling, and feeling it bounce back.
 It is also a great stress reliever when you are at your wits’ end!
 It helps me get my frustration out instead of on other people.
 I think it helps the dough rise higher.

 In my experience with my oven, I bake at 350.
 The bread will bake all the way through without leaving a doughy center and the top will be golden brown.See my favorite picks for baking!

 I bake the bread for half the time the recipe calls for, then I cover the top with tinfoil for the remainder of the baking time.

 In the video, I share my method of baking this favorite sandwich bread around the Frontier.
 The recipe makes two loaves and they freeze well.

-Print out the recipe for honey whole wheat bread and gather the ingredients together.
+Print out the honey whole wheat bread recipe and gather the ingredients together.
 Bake your bread along with Holly as she demonstrates the recipe or watch the video once before making your own loaves.